GSA-TTS/identity-dev-docs/_pages/saml.md

 https://idp.int.identitysandbox.gov/api/saml/remotelogout{{ page.saml_year }}?SAMLRequest=${SAML_REQUEST}
 ```

-The `SAMLRequest` parameter is a base64-encoded, deflate-compressed XML payload of a `<samlp:LogoutRequest>`.
+The `SAMLRequest` parameter is a url-encoded, base64-encoded, deflate-compressed XML payload of a `<samlp:LogoutRequest>`.

 All remote logout requests must be signed — we require RSA SHA-256 signatures embedded with logout requests.